-Many people have referred to this as the bible of the personal finance world.
+Many people have referred to this as the bible of the personal finance world, and for good reason.
 For so many, reading this book becomes the pivotal moment where you decide to invest your money and grow your wealth rather than spending and living paycheck to paycheck.

 Now, the Google definition of an asset is a useful or valuable thing, person or quality.

 The definition of a liability is the state of being responsible for something.

 These definitions are very unclear, so I hope to shed some light on them over the next few minutes!